 When you receive your EFIN, provide your E-File Application Summary with a status of "Completed" to Drake Software.
-Watch this video for important information.

 You may send the EFIN document by uploading on the Drake Support site.

 You will receive a confirmation email once your document has been accepted and uploaded on your account.
 Please allow 4 hours for processing.